MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/failover-cluster-csvs.md

 To use CSV, your nodes must meet the following requirements:

 - **Drive letter of system disk**.
 On all nodes, the drive letter for the system disk must be the same.
 - **Authentication protocol**.
 The NTLM protocol must be enabled on all nodes.
 This is enabled by default.
+Starting in Windows Server 2019 and Azure Stack HCI, NTLM dependencies have been removed as it uses certificates for authentication.

 ## Plan to use CSV in a failover cluster

-This section lists planning considerations and recommendations for using CSV in a failover cluster running Windows Server 2012 R2 or Windows Server 2012.
+This section lists planning considerations and recommendations for using CSV in a failover cluster.

 > [!IMPORTANT]
 > Ask your storage vendor for recommendations about how to configure your specific storage unit for CSV.
 If the recommendations from the storage vendor differ from information in this topic, use the recommendations from the storage vendor.